About the Aurora Native Title Internship Program

-- 48 law graduates have taken up full-time positions at NTRBs as a result of the internship program, which is around 60% of the number of full-time lawyers (76) in the NTRB system at the time of our April 2005 Report
+- 49 law graduates have taken up full-time positions at NTRBs as a result of the internship program, which is over 60% of the number of full-time lawyers (76) in the NTRB system at the time of our April 2005 Report

-- In addition, two social science (one archaelogy and one researcher) have taken up full-time positions at NTRBs
+- In addition, three social science (one archaelogy, one researcher and one communications officer) have taken up full-time positions at NTRBs

-- The program has arranged 45 Australian Indigenous internship placements (35 legal, four anthropology and six other social science), seven of which have led to full-time positions in the NTRB system.
+- The program has arranged 45 Australian Indigenous internship placements (36 legal, four anthropology and five other social science), of which five have led to full-time positions in the NTRB system.
 An additional two Canadian Aboriginal placements were arranged

 - Over 20% of our alumni are working or have worked in paid positions in native title or Indigenous affairs more broadly